Is a Voluntary Lease Extension – Outside the Act – the Right Way Forward for Me?

-It may initially appear cheaper and quicker to negotiate an ‘arm’s length’, voluntary and informal leasehold extension with your landlord outside the Leasehold Reform Housing and Urban Development Act 1993 (the “Act”) – whilst this may seem, on first glance, easier and cheaper, there are very real potential drawbacks and risks.
+It may initially appear cheaper and quicker to negotiate an ‘arm’s length’, informal or Voluntary lease extension with your landlord outside the “Act” (the Leasehold Reform Housing and Urban Development Act 1993) – whilst this may seem, on first glance, easier and cheaper, there are very real potential drawbacks and risks.

 1. The timescale for extending your lease

-Freeholders can withdraw on any voluntary or informal leasehold extension at any time, leaving leaseholders with no other option than to re-commence the whole lease extension process on a formal basis using the Act (provided, of course, that they qualify for the right to do so).
+Freeholders can withdraw on any informal or voluntary leasehold extension at any time, leaving leaseholders with no other option than to re-start the whole lease extension process on a formal basis using the Act (provided, of course, that they qualify for the right to do so).

 And whilst some freeholders are decent and ethical, sadly, some simply are not.